nearai/aitp/transports/aitp-t01-threads-api.md

 Path parameters:
 - `thread_id`: The ID of the thread the messages belong to.

-### Compatibility
+## Compatibility
-Both the Thread and Message apis support additional properties for compatibility with the OpenAI v1 Assistants API.
+Both the Thread and Message APIs support additional properties for compatibility with the OpenAI v2 Assistants API.